Stabilisation Force in Bosnia and Herzegovina

-The Stabilisation Force in Bosnia and Herzegovina (SFOR) was a NATO-led multinational peacekeeping force deployed to Bosnia and Herzegovina after the Bosnian war.
+The Stabilisation Force (SFOR) was a NATO-led multinational peacekeeping force deployed to Bosnia and Herzegovina after the Bosnian War.
 Although SFOR was led by NATO, several non-NATO countries contributed troops.
 It was replaced by EUFOR Althea in December 2004.

 Mission

 The stated mission of SFOR was to "deter hostilities and stabilise the peace, contribute to a secure environment by providing a continued military presence in the Area Of Responsibility (AOR), target and co-ordinate SFOR support to key areas including primary civil implementation organisations, and progress towards a lasting consolidation of peace, without further need for NATO-led forces in Bosnia and Herzegovina".

 Structure and history

 SFOR was established in Security Council Resolution 1088 on 12 December 1996.
 It succeeded the much larger Implementation Force IFOR which was deployed to Bosnia and Herzegovina on 20 December 1995 with a one-year mandate.
 The commanders of the SFOR, who each served one-year terms, were General William W. Crouch, General Eric Shinseki, General Montgomery Meigs, Lt.
 General Ronald Adams, Lt.
 General Michael Dodson, Lt.
 General John B. Sylvester, Lt.
 General William E. Ward, Major General Virgil Packett and Brigadier General Steven P. Schook.

 SFOR operated in support of NATO Operation Joint Guard and Operation Joint Forge.

 Troop levels were reduced to approximately 12,000 by the close of 2002, and to approximately 7,000 by the close of 2004.
 During NATO's 2004 Istanbul Summit the end of the SFOR mission was announced.

 It was replaced by the European Union's EUFOR Althea, on 2 December 2004 at NATO HQ, Camp Butmir, Sarajevo, B-H. Operation Joint Forge was succeeded by the EU's Operation Althea.

 SFOR was divided into three zones of operation: